-18. Program Savings - One-time savings is achieved by aligning funding levels for offender programming to more closely reflect expected 2013-15 biennial spending levels.
-The 2012 Supplemental Appropriations Act required the Department of Corrections (DOC) to implement an evidence-based Risk Needs Responsivity (RNR) model.
+25. Program Underexpenditures - One-time savings is achieved by aligning funding levels for offender programming to more closely reflect expected 2013-15 biennial spending levels.
+The 2012 Supplemental Appropriations Act required the DOC to implement an evidence-based Risk Needs Responsivity (RNR) model.
 In conjunction with this effort, the DOC is revamping the way programming is provided to offenders in prisons and in community supervision.
 This includes phasing-out several programs and replacing them with programs considered to be more effective and that follow the RNR model.
 The RNR model requires programming interventions to be dynamic and directly linked to criminal behavior.
 Upon full implementation, programming will be targeted so that offenders that are at a higher risk to reoffend are provided with more intensive and extensive services.